jlduan/fba/docs/_build/html/_sources/tutorials/crispr_screening/SC3_v3_NextGem_DI_CRISPR_10K/tutorial.rst.txt

         -q 0.75 \
         -v

-Heatmap of relative abundance of feature across all cells.
+Heatmap of the relative abundance of features (sgRNAs) across all cells.
 Each column represents a single cell.

 .. image:: Pyplot_heatmap_cells_demultiplexed.png
    :alt: Heatmap
    :width: 700px
    :align: center

-t-SNE embedding of cells based on the abundance of features  (no transcriptome information used).
+t-SNE embedding of cells based on the abundance of features (sgRNAs, no transcriptome information used).
 Colors indicate the sgRNA status for each cell, as called by FBA.

 .. image:: Pyplot_embedding_cells_demultiplexed.png
    :alt: t-SNE embedding